Follow women's golf on Twitter! @SCUWomensGolf

 Kelly has been at the helm for 10 tournament titles, the most in program history, and coached the school’s first ‘Freshman of the Year’ when Freman was voted the 2013-14 WCC’s top first year player.
 Freman set a team record with her 74.19 stroke average and tied the season mark with three tournament titles playing in all 11 events.

-Kelly made an immediate impact as head coach in the spring of 2011, as the Broncos cracked the nation's top 100 as a team and three players received All-West Coast Conference honors at season's end.
-In 2012 the Broncos won pair of tournaments and her golfers claimed individual titles.
+Kelly made an immediate impact as head coach in the spring of 2011 as the Broncos cracked the nation's top 100 as a team and three players received All-WCC honors at season's end.
+During the fall of 2011, the Broncos won a pair of tournament titles and two of her golfers claimed individual awards.

-On October 25, 2011 Kelly won her first college tournament as a head coach, claiming SCU's own Colby Invitational at Silver Creek CC.
-Two weeks later the Broncos did it again, winning the 2011 Lamkin Grip Cal Poly Invitational on November 7, 2011.
-Taylor Camany (Colby Invitational) and Balbina Guajardo (Lamkin Grip) were the individual winners - allowing SCU back-to-back team victories.
+On Oct.
+25, 2011, Kelly won her first college tournament as a head coach, claiming the SCU Colby Invitational.
+Two weeks later, the Broncos did it again, winning the Lamkin Grip Cal Poly Invitational.
+Taylor Camany (Colby Invitational) and Balbina Guajardo (Lamkin Grip) were the individual winners.

 Prior to coming to Santa Clara, Kelly was playing professionally from 2006 through 2008.
 She was named the California Player's Tour 'Player of the Year' in 2007, leading the tour's money list.